From handmade hobby to money – do what you love and the money will follow?

 Mossery says:

-The second part of your bio paragraph is your call to action, and that’s the last sentence, the last line of your bio.
+The second part of your bio paragraph is your call to action, and that’s the last sentence, the last line of your Instagram bio description.
 It should be dedicated to a call to action.
 It’s located just above your only clickable link, your link in bio, so we need to use it to encourage people to click that link in bio.
 It can be generic or it can be timely.

 Let’s look at option one, the landing page, first.